What is Accessify Wiki?

 Why Accessify Wiki?

-Accessify Wiki envisages a world where you really need to achieve something on a web page, book train tickets, read something, or whatever, and there’s an accessibility problem which prevents you from completing your task.
+Accessify Wiki envisages a world where you really need to achieve something on a web page, book train tickets, read some content, or whatever, and there’s an accessibility problem which prevents you from completing your task.

 And, the community pulls through.

-In due course, the owner of the page(s), will hopefully incorporate the accessibility fix or fixes, completing a virtuous cicrle.
+In due course, the owner of the page(s), will hopefully incorporate the accessibility fix or fixes, completing a virtuous circle.